 The Foster booklet reports that 86 required 200 printing impressions to complete.

-86 was reprinted in each of the two later editions, edition II reprintings from between 1936 and 1941, and edition III reprintings from between 1948 and 1955.
+86 is one of Rakusan's most popular designs, and it was reprinted several times, including in each of the two later editions, edition II reprintings from between 1936 and 1941, and edition III reprintings from between 1948 and 1955.

-86 is very unusual in that Rakusan used at least four clearly differentiable background treatments, one in each of the first two editions, and two in edition III.
+86 is very unusual in that Rakusan used at least four clearly differentiable background treatments, one in each of the first two editions, and two color morphs in edition III.

-Because each color morph required its own print run, 86 is also the only design for which multiple print runs in edition III can be proven.
+Because each color morph required its own print run, 86 is currently the only design for which multiple print runs in edition III can be proven.

 The sequence order implied by the a-b labeling is deliberate but conjectural.

 The four different backgrounds permit accurate edition identification for any copy of 86 from even a small-scale image.

 Unfortunately, it has not yet been possible to photograph copies of all four versions under the same conditions at the same time.

 In person many of the hues are more similar than they appear in these independently recorded examples: